 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), which provides guidance for accounting for leases.
 ASU 2016-02 requires lessees to classify leases as either finance or operating leases and to record a right-of-use asset and a lease liability for all leases with a term greater than 12 months regardless of the lease classification.
 The lease classification will determine whether the lease expense is recognized based on an effective interest rate method or on a straight-line basis over the term of the lease.
 The amendments in this update are effective for public entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
 In June 2020, the FASB issued ASU 2020-05, Revenue From Contracts With Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities, which extended the adoption date of ASU 2016-02 for all other entities.
-Under ASU 2020-05, the effective date for adoption of ASU 2016-02 is fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+Under ASU 2020-05, the effective date for adoption of ASU 2016-02 is fiscal years beginning after December 15, 2022.
 Accounting for lessors remains largely unchanged from current U.S. GAAP.
 We adopted this new guidance on January 1, 2022 under a modified retrospective transition approach using the cumulative-effect adjustment transition method approved by the FASB, and we elected the package of practical expedients.
 The Company did not adopt the hindsight practical expedient as of January 1, 2022.
 See Note 15 to these 2021 consolidated financial statements for details on our current lease arrangements, the amounts of which represent the future undiscounted commitments.
-The Company will recognize lease liabilities of \$24.4 million and corresponding right-of-use assets of \$23.8 million in our consolidated balance sheet on January 1, 2022.
-The Company does not anticipate that the new standard will have a significant impact on the consolidated statements of cash flows.
+The Company does not anticipate that the new standard will have a significant impact on the consolidated statements of operations or the consolidated statements of cash flows.